wp-plugins/sd-meeting-tool/readme.txt

 = Documentation =

 The documentation is available in the apidoc.7z file of the plugin.
 It meant to be read by a technically-able person who will then configure and administer the meeting tool.

+== Frequently Asked Questions ==

+No FAQ yet.

 == Installation ==